Monday, April 27, 2015

 Emma: Yes.
 Finally, the government has revised the rules on gender recognition and marriage, so a couple in our position wouldn’t have to go through the farce we did.
 They can now remain married.

-Emma: Yes, lots...
-I’ve appeared in a number of TV programs, newspapers and magazine articles and radio programs.
+Emma: Yes, lots.
+I’ve appeared in a number of TV programs, newspapers, magazine articles, and radio programs.
 I felt early on that trans people were not getting good press and that it was partly our own fault.
-It seemed that the wrong people were putting themselves forward; just after notoriety and ‘fame’.
+It seemed that the wrong people were putting themselves forward, just after notoriety and fame.

-Emma: As far as gender identity is concerned it was very much a counseling role, helping people make sure they were taking the path that was right for them.
-Making sure they knew the problems they’d come up against and giving them help in facing their difficulties.
+Emma: As far as gender identity is concerned, it was very much a counseling role, helping people make sure they were taking the path that was right for them.
+I made sure they understood the problems they would face and offered support in dealing with their difficulties.

-I also spoke with parents, siblings, partners, and friends if they wanted me, to explain gender identity in a non-technical way that they could understand.
-I wrote a ‘Guide to Gender Incongruence’ especially for non-trans people which I’m intending to make available as a free download on Amazon.
-I’d trained with the NACHP and became their spokesperson on Gender Identity issues and had a couple of articles published in counseling magazines.
-But it wasn’t just trans people I worked with, I also used hypnosis to help people stop smoking and with phobias and had many non-trans clients.
+Emma: I also spoke with parents, siblings, partners, and friends if they wanted me, to explain gender identity in a non-technical way that they could understand.
+I wrote a ‘Guide to Gender Incongruence’ especially for non-trans people, which I’m intending to make available as a free download on Amazon.
+I trained with the NACHP and became their spokesperson on gender identity issues, and I had a couple of articles published in counseling magazines.
+But it wasn’t just trans people I worked with; I also used hypnosis to help people stop smoking and deal with phobias, and I had many non-trans clients.

 Emma: I coined the phrase Gender Incongruence as I felt it was a more accurate description of the condition than the alternatives Gender Dysphoria and Gender Identity Disorder, and also a more acceptable terminology to trans people.